u16052642/thrive_erp_documentation/documentation-16.0/content/applications/finance/expenses.rst

    :alt: Internal reference numbers are listed in the main Expense Products view.

 .. note::
-   For security purposes, only authenticated employee emails are accepted by Odoo when creating an expense from an email.
+   For security purposes, only authenticated employee emails are accepted by Thrive Bureau ERP when creating an expense from an email.
 To confirm an authenticated employee email address, go to the employee card in the :menuselection:`Employees` app, and refer to the :guilabel:`Work Email`